-Shareholders approve 20th consecutive dividend increase to CHF 2.75 (+2%) per share for 2016; representing a 3.5% yield and approximately 69% payout of free cash flow
+- Shareholders approve 22nd consecutive dividend increase to CHF 2.85 (+2%) per share for 2018; representing a 3.1% yield and approximately 57% payout of free cash flow

-Basel, February 28, 2017 - Novartis shareholders today agreed to the Board of Directors' recommendations for all proposed resolutions at the Group's Annual General Meeting (AGM).
-A total of 1,805 shareholders were present at the meeting held in Basel, representing approximately 60,6% of the issued shares of Novartis.
+Basel, February 28, 2019 - Novartis shareholders today agreed to the Board of Directors' recommendations for all proposed resolutions at the Group's Annual General Meeting (AGM).
+A total of 1,991 shareholders were present at the meeting held in Basel, representing approximately 65.6% of the issued shares of Novartis.

 Shareholders re-elected Dr. Joerg Reinhardt as Chairman of the Board of Directors, and all members of the Board, for one year.
-In addition, shareholders elected Frans van Houten as a new member of the Board of Directors.
+Dr. Dimitri Azar decided not to stand for re-election.
+The Board of Directors sincerely thanks him for his many years of distinguished services on the Board of Directors.

 In addition, shareholders re-elected the following members of the Board of Directors to the Compensation Committee for one year: Srikant Datar, Ph.D., Ann Fudge, Enrico Vanni, Ph.D. and William T. Winters.
 The Committee will be chaired by Mr. Vanni.

 Further, shareholders elected Mr. Patrice Bula to the Board of Directors and as a member of the Compensation Committee.

 In line with the Board of Director's recommendation, shareholders also approved the cancelation of 23,250,000 shares repurchased under the seventh share repurchase program in 2018 and to reduce the share capital accordingly by CHF 11,625,000, from CHF 1,275,312,410 to CHF 1,263,687,410.

 Shareholders also approved the launch of an eighth share repurchase program up to a maximum of CHF 10 billion worth of shares until 2022.